Josefinekihlstrom/Plant-Memory/README.md

 ### Testing
 #### Manual testing
 #### Bugs found
-* The cards wouldn't shuffle.
-Solved the problem by changing the cards variable value to javascript instead of jquery.
+* **Fixed!** The cards wouldn't shuffle when playing the game.
+Solved the problem by going back and change the cards variable value to javascript code instead of jquery that I wrote from the beginning.
+The problem must have been caused by a misunderstanding from my side in the code I wrote.
-* Delay in sound effects, click sound also doesn't stop play when locked card is clicked.
-NOT SOLVED YET.
+* **Not fixed yet!** When you click too quick on the next card the card flip audio will sometimes not play.
+I've tried to solve this issue but could not find a solution that would fix this problem.
+Due to lack of time this is something I will have to fix in the future and the bug is therefor not fixed right now.
-* clearInterval not working to stop timer when game is finished.
+* **Fixed!** The ClearInterval function was not working to stop timer when game is finished.
-Decided to start from scratch and make a new timer with cleaner code to hopefully get a better understanding of it and make it work.
-New timer made with working clearInterval when game is finished.
+I Decided to start from scratch and make a new timer with cleaner code to hopefully get a better understanding of it and make it work.
+The new timer that was made worked and I was able to pause it when the game was finished.
-* When testing the game on my iPhone the memory cards wouldn't turn properly when clicking on them.
+* **Fixed!** When testing the game on my iPhone the memory cards wouldn't turn properly when clicking on them.
 This seemed to look fine when I tried the game out in device toolbar in my Chrome browser.
-I solved this problem by adding a webkit attribute in my css code for the backface visibility.
+The feature of flipping the cards did not seem to be supported by Safari browsers so I solved this problem by adding a webkit attribute in my css code for the backface visibility.

 ### Deployment
 This project was developed in Gitpod and then pushed to GitHub.
 To deploy the project the following steps were made: